erikabarcott/profitbricks-sdk-groovy/Readme.md

 | serverId | **yes** | string| The ID of the server. |
 | niceId | **yes** | string| The ID of the NIC. |

-After retrieving a NIC, either by getting it by id, or as a create response object, you can call the `delete` method directly.
+After retrieving a NIC, either by getting it by ID, or as a create response object, you can call the `delete` method directly.

 ```
 n.dataCenter=dc.read(datacenterId)